Striking Caves and Caverns Worth a Visit in the New Jersey Area

 800-515-4150

-This is Pennsylvania’s largest cave.
-Visitors can enjoy spelunking, mining for gemstones, or checking out the views from Chestnut Ridge via the family lookout.
-There are over 4 miles of passages.
+This is Pennsylvania’s largest cave, with over 4 miles of passages.
+You can go spelunking or mining for gemstones, or check out the views from Chestnut Ridge via the family lookout.
 You can also take a virtual tour from the comforts of your own home – but it’s much prettier to check out in person.
+The 2025 season runs from April 22 to September 1.

 LINCOLN CAVERNS AND WHISPER ROCKS / Whisper Rocks